sillsdev/DesktopAnalytics.net/ReadMe.md

 DesktopAnalytics.net
 ===============================

-[Segment.IO](http://segment.io) provides a nice <i>server-oriented</i> library in [Analytics.net](https://github.com/segmentio/Analytics.NET).
-This project is just one little class that wraps that to provide some standard behavior needed by <i>desktop</i> applications:
+[Segment.IO](http://segment.io) provides a nice <i>server-oriented</i> library in [Analytics-CSharp](https://github.com/segmentio/Analytics-CSharp).
+This project wraps that to provide some standard behavior needed by .Net <i>desktop</i> applications:

 + Supplies guids for user ids, saves that in a Settings file
-+ Looks up the machine's external IP address and sends that along
++ Looks up the machine's external IP address or geolocation and sends that along
-+ Set $Browser to the Operating System Version (e.g. "Windows 8").
++ Set $Browser to the Operating System Version (e.g. "Windows 10").
 + Auto events
 + First launch ("Create" to fit MixPanel's expectation)
 + Version Upgrade